 Let the Right One In, If You Dare

 The classic vampire film relies on a few well-worn tropes: a seductive, powerful villain, a noble, principled hero, and a clear sense of right and wrong.
-These roles are occasionally reversed, and the undead hero struggles with brutish humans.
+These roles are occasionally reversed, where the undead hero struggles with brutish humans.

 Neither of these situations adequately define the chance collision of violently introverted Oskar and mysteriously vulnerable Eli in the Tomas Alfredson cinematic adaption of John Ajvide Lindqvist’s novel Let the Right One In.